Authentication Options

 If you set auth_ad_require_groupmembership

 to 1, the authenticated user has to be a member of the specific group.
-Otherwise all users can authenticate, and will be either level 0 or you may set auth_ad_global_read
+Otherwise all users can authenticate, and will have no default roles or you may set auth_ad_global_read

-to 1 and all users will have read only access unless otherwise specified.
+to 1 and all users will have the role 'global-read' and have read only access to all devices.

 Old account cleanup